tensorlayer/TensorLayer/docs/user/tutorial.rst

 So it ignores the information from 9 to 10 !\n
 If only if we set the batch_size = 1, it will consider all information from 0 to 20.

-The meaning of batch_size here is not the same with the MNIST example.
+The meaning of batch_size here is not the same with the batch_size in MNIST example.
 In MNIST example, batch_size reflects how many examples we consider in each iteration, while in PTB example, batch_size is how many concurrent processes (segments) for speed up computation.